Environment | Highfield and Brookham Schools

 Headmaster, Phillip Evitt.

-While the financial and environmental benefits of the Biomass are clear to see, the children are also benefitting.
+While the financial and environmental benefits of the Biomass to the school are clear to see, importantly, the children are also benefitting.
 The woodchip burning process, along with other forms of sustainable energy, have been incorporated into the school curriculum and all pupils visit the renewable energy installations as part of their study of this topic.

 The Highfield Estate Plan

 We are delighted that the Highfield Estate Plan was endorsed by the South Downs National Park’s Policy Committee on the 29th March 2018.

 The plan covers the whole Estate (517 acres) and provides a detailed review of what we have in place and how we plan to continue to develop and improve in terms of our Ecology, Woodlands, Transportation and Schools.
 By working in partnership with the National Park they have gained an insight into our vision and ambitious plans for the Estate and Schools’ development which we hope will be beneficial as we put these plans in place.